|

 D. C. trying to obtain Government support.
 Through the coordinating

-efforts of the highly respected Mr. Glen Young, Esquire and Miss
+efforts of the highly respected Mr. Glen Young, Esquire and

-capabilities of the science in ridding the world of radioactive
+the envisioned positive capabilities of the science in ridding

-waste, providing low energy, non-polluting, low cost energy, and
+the world of radioactive waste, providing low energy, non-polluting,

-cleaning up our environment as well as the negative possibility
+low cost energy, and cleaning up our environment as well as

-cited by Dr. Gaston.
+the negative possibility cited by Dr. Gaston.

 This was not the Senators' first introduction to the science.

-Their initial exposure to the technology came from a private presentation
+Their initial exposure to the technology came from a private

-Mr. Loiben, a Chicago attorney and valued friend has been involved
+and Miss Meacham.
+Mr. Loiben, a Chicago attorney and valued

-with the science since its inception and has represented me for
+friend has been involved with the science since its inception

-the past eight years in my various scientific endeavors.
-Because
+and has represented me for the past eight years in my various

-of his professional involvement, he was able to articulate directly
+he was able to articulate directly to the Senators, in terms

-to the Senators, in terms in which they could understand, the
+in which they could understand, the dangers this technology

-dangers this technology posed for mankind if improperly supported.
+posed for mankind if improperly supported.
+But

 Washington turned a deaf ear.

 This was not the first case of deafness in Washington.
-There were
+There

-swept interest in the science aside.
+papers.
+All, apparently, swept interest in the science aside.

 I have made a valid, sincere effort to involve the leaders of